therufa/therufa/README.md

 I'm just an average Joe living a simple life as a [freelance|indie] developer, code person and so on, somewhere in the middle of nowhere.

-In this current life I discovered the passion of my host is to write software code, and I aim to support the life form in his endeavour to follow this passion. 👽🛸
+In this current life I discovered that the passion of my host is to write software code, and therefore I fully support the life form in his endeavours. 👽🛸

 I mainly work with javascript stuff lately, but there's much more under the hood.
 Thanks for checking in! 👋